Stella1230/FisherIrisDataSetProject/README.md

 histograms I used seaborn to set the style with a background grid set to dark and auto set others.
 This works but has spaces between in the graph.
 To eliminate this using matplotlib.pyplot (ptl.grid(True)) can be used and no spaces will be displayed.
 I have kept the seaborn approach but have both options in the code below.
 <br>

-Histogram based on Sepal Length that is is CM
+Histogram based on Sepal Length that in CM
 ```python
     # Histagram for Sepal Length
     #plt.grid(True)                # Used sns.set instead to display the grid and set a background color